apereo/cas/docs/cas-server-documentation/installation/OIDC-Authentication.md

 | `jwks`                        | Optional.
 Resource path to the keystore location that holds the keys for this application.
 | `encryptIdToken`              | Optional.
 Whether ID tokens should be encrypted.
 Default is `false`.
 | `idTokenEncryptionAlg`        | Optional.
 The algorithm header value used to encrypt the id token.
+| `idTokenSigingAlg`            | Optional.
+The algorithm header value used to sign the id token.
 | `idTokenEncryptionEncoding`   | Optional.
 The algorithm method header value used to encrypt the id token.
 | `subjectType`                 | Optional value chosen from `public` or `pairwise`.
 Type to use when generating principal identifiers.
 Default is `public`.
 | `sectoreIdentifierUri`        | Optional.
 Host value of this URL is used as the sector identifier for the pairwise identifier calculation.
 If left undefined, the host value of the `serviceId` will be used instead.